paszu/3DSRepo/Region-Changing.md

 Note that region changing is experimental and can break several things.

-Region changing is almost completely unnecessary since AuReiNAND now supports Region Free game installs.
+Region changing is almost completely unnecessary since AuReiNand now supports Region Free game installs.

 #### What you need

 * [SecureInfo_A.zip](https://mega.nz/#!4wdwlZpY!yPFb8D7lAFR-dz7yVYg0HeFfak1kge7KB0BvoWe0CHw) ([mirror](https://drive.google.com/file/d/0BzPfvjeuhqoDMlNVa3VJT2N1UFk/view?usp=sharing))
-* The latest release of [sysUpdater](https://github.com/profi200/sysUpdater/releases)
+* The latest release of [PlaiSysUpdater](https://github.com/profi200/PlaiSysUpdater/releases)
 * The latest release of [downgrade_check](https://github.com/svanheulen/downgrade_check/releases)
 * The 9.2.0 firmware pack zip file for your device and the region you want to switch to:
 **Note that the New 3DS 9.2.0 packs are not the same as the ones in Part 2**